Key Breed Facts

 Older dogs are not known to be fussy or finicky eaters, but this does not mean you can feed them a lower quality diet.
 It's best to feed a mature dog twice a day, once in the morning and then again in the evening, making sure it's good quality food that meets all their nutritional requirements.
 It's also important that dogs be given the right amount of exercise so they burn off any excess calories or they might gain too much weight which can lead to all sorts of health issues.
 Obesity can shorten a dog's life by several years so it's important to keep an eye on their waistline from the word go.

 There are not that many of these dogs being bred here in the UK which means they can be extremely hard to find.
 With this said, you would need to pay anything from £500 to over £800 for a well-bred pedigree puppy.
-The cost of insuring a male 3-year-old Anatolian Shepherd in northern England would be £19.20 a month for basic cover but for a lifetime policy, this would set you back £41.22 a month (quote as of May 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether or not they have been neutered or spayed.
+The cost of insuring a male 3-year-old Anatolian Shepherd in northern England would be £22.34 a month for basic cover but for a lifetime policy, this would set you back £44.13 a month (quote as of February 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK and a dog's age and whether they have been neutered or spayed.

-As a rough guide, the average cost to keep and care for an Anatolian Shepherd would be between £80 to £110 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a pedigree puppy.
+As a rough guide, the average cost to keep and care for an Anatolian Shepherd would be between £80 to £110 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a healthy, well-bred Kennel Club registered pedigree Anatolian Shepherd puppy.

 Click 'Like' if you love Anatolian Shepherds.